Access and privileges

 - Complete the COVID-19 Hygiene Best Practices, EHS-2470-WEB in STARS.

 - Complete the Stanford Health Check Tool to self-report your health status.
-You may be asked to display your Health Check Tool status.
+You may be asked to show your Health Check Badge status.

 Library access is temporarily suspended for the following groups: